Pete-J-Matthews/SQL-Twitch-Gaming-Data/Readme.md

 ## Dependencies

-Python 3.10...

-## Executing program

-Simple Python 3 program that can be ran in your preferred code editor (e.g. Visual Studio Code)
+Simple SQL that can be ran in your preferred code editor (e.g. Visual Studio Code)

 ## Future Commits